 For hypervisor applications, the Vault’s multiple gigabit ports are ideal for dedicated physical connections passed through to individual VM’s.

 Our recommendation: In most circumstances, using a Vault as a hypervisor means that the user will want to run multiple operating systems, requiring CPU, memory, and network connections.
-As such, we recommend either the FW6A, FW6B or the FW6C.
+As such, we recommend either the FW6A, FW6B, FW6C, FW6D or FW6E.

 AES-NI is a feature included with many common Intel CPU’s which helps offload cryptographic functions to dedicated hardware within the CPU.
 AES-NI is particularly useful for accelerating Virtual Private Networks (VPN).

 AES-NI is built into the CPU on the FW2B, FW4A, FW4B, and FW6 series.
 It is not available on the FW1 or FW2.